No matter what medium you use, I believe every artist can benefit from practicing 4 specific skills.

 But even if you have a gallery representing you, you need to know how to promote your work because you will have to attend gallery openings if you’re a featured artist.

 Maybe it’s not what you think. :) In truth, promoting is just being able to do the following:

-Share your inspiration - What drew your attention to a subject?
+Share your inspiration – What drew your attention to a subject?
 Is there a story behind it?
 If so, practice telling that story.
-Potential art buyers love story because it gives a specific work of art additional or special meaning.
+Potential art buyers love to hear a story because it gives a specific work of art additional or special meaning.
 If they happen to have a similar experience in their life, they’re even more likely to buy the artwork.

 Talk about your process – I don’t mean a step-by-step dissertation, but a few words about how you paint or draw or some of the more interesting details can be of interest to a potential art buyer or anyone who has a passing interest in art.

 Convey your passion for your subject – If you can connect with art viewers on a gut level—the smell of flowers, their color and variety, for example—viewers may be converted to buyers.
 Or even long-term collectors.

 Give studio tours or hold open studios – Some artists make it a practice to have an open studio once a year, usually in conjunction with some other local event.
 These are great opportunities for letting the public get a look at your creating environment and maybe see you working.

 This may seem like an odd skill to list after I’ve talked about promotion, but it’s definitely an important skill to develop.

 People will always want things from you that you can’t provide or that are counterproductive to your art career or business.
 Here are a few that come to mind:

 • Commissions for subjects outside your area of expertise